mustardBees/cmb_field_map/readme.md

-# CMB Field Type: Google Maps
+# CMB2 Field Type: Google Maps

 ## Description

-Google Maps field type for [CMB2](https://github.com/WebDevStudios/CMB2 "Custom Metaboxes and Fields for WordPress 2").
+Google Maps field type for [CMB2](https://github.com/WebDevStudios/CMB2).

-**Running an older version of CMB?
-Check the [previous releases](https://github.com/mustardBees/cmb_field_map/releases).**

 The `pw_map` field stores the latitude/longitude values which you can then use to display a map in your theme.